dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 ---
 Name: Daniel Canales
-Topic: Finite Element Method
+Topic: (Special Topics) Finite Element Methods.
+What is it?
+Why used?
+Applications in electrical engineering.*
-Title: Background of the Finite Element Method and its Application in Electrical Engineering
+Title: Background of the Finite Element Method for Partial Differential Equations and its Application in Electrical Engineering
 ---
 # Finite Element Method and its Application in Electrical Engineering